 For wet climates like the Portland area, cedar siding is a prevalent choice.
 Cedar has natural antimicrobial and antifungal properties, which makes it resistant (but not immune) to rot and decay.
 It’s also a natural insulator, making it very energy efficient — even more so than most vinyl products.
 Cedar siding is stylistically versatile, can be installed as planks or shakes, and can be painted or stained any color you want.
 Many people love the natural look of cedar and appreciate the character that it adds to their home.

 The challenges of working with cedar siding are primarily related to cost and maintenance.
-At $8-$15 per square foot, cedar siding can cost three times as much as entry-level material.
+At $20-$35 per square foot, cedar siding has an unpredictably wide price range.
+In some cases, it can cost over five times as much as entry-level material.
 Another issue you might run into with cedar is that it requires constant maintenance.
 You should power-wash your cedar siding at least once per year and re-seal it once every 3-5 years.

 Fiber cement is a relatively new siding material that has grown in popularity over the last several years.
 Manufactured using a combination of wood fiber and cement, this type of siding is strong, versatile, and highly resistant to most forms of damage, including rot, water intrusion, and heat, making it an ideal exterior siding choice for many Portland homes.
 Available in many different styles, fiber cement can be made to imitate stone, wood plank, or shake-style siding.